 Our Lower School focuses on the individual child, the “whole child”, developing critical thinking and providing a solid academic base and study skills that will be beneficial for a lifetime.
 Our small class size allows teachers to engage and teach each child in a nurturing environment.
-The range of activities from art, computer, science, Spanish, music, and physical education, is a daily rotation for our students to keep them active and learning in a fun and productive environment.
+The range of activities from art, computers, science, Spanish, music, and physical education, is a daily rotation for our students to keep them active and learning in a fun and productive environment.

 Our Pre-Kindergarten program is designed to encourage young learners to explore the world around them through a variety of rich, meaningful, and engaging learning experiences.
 Since young children learn through play, our program is designed to provide students with high-level playful learning opportunities.
 Students will be presented with a balance of teacher-led and child initiated activities each day.
 We aim to meet the individual needs of each child through a diverse and flexible curriculum.
 This allows our program to be tailored to fit each child as they grow and develop throughout the school year.
 We work to instill a love of learning in each child by providing students with a warm and nurturing learning environment.
 Our goal is to see each child leave Pre-Kindergarten a happy, confident, and enthusiastic learner.